 Mineral water is the water that naturally contains minerals.
 It is obtained from underground sources, which makes it rich in minerals like calcium, magnesium, manganese.
 No further minerals can be added to the water.
-The water also cannot be subjected to any treatment, except for limited ones such as carbonation, iron or manganese removal, before packaging.
-The essential minerals give it a reputation of healthy drinking water.
-The component of mineral water can vary from brand to brand, some may have more number of minerals while others may have lesser.
+The water also cannot be subjected to any treatment, except for limited ones such as carbonation, iron, or manganese removal, before packaging.
+The essential minerals give it a reputation for healthy drinking water.
+The component of mineral water can vary from brand to brand, some may have more minerals while others may have lesser.
 The presence of the minerals also gives the water a characteristic salty taste.

 Mineral water is the water that naturally contains minerals

 In some places, rainwater accumulated underground tends to “leak” out at the surface as a spring, or puddle.
 Natural springs are not passed through a community water system and are yet considered suitable for drinking as it comes from under the ground.